Rollout (My Business)

 “Rollout (My Business)” is a song by American rapper Ludacris.
 It was the second single released from his 2001 album Word of Mouf.
 The song, on whose writing and composition Ludacris collaborated with music-producer Timbaland, who also produced it, debuted at number 95 on the Billboard Hot 100 on November 10, 2001, reached the top 40 at number 34 on December 29, and peaked at number 17 on February 2, 2002.
-It was also nominated for the 2002 Grammy Award for Best Male Rap Solo Performance.
+It was also nominated at the 45th Annual Grammy Awards in 2002 for Best Male Rap Solo Performance.

 Music video

-The official music video for the song was directed by Jeremy Rall.
+The official music video for "Rollout (My Business)" was directed by Jeremy Rall.
+The music video consists of Ludacris driving around in a Mercedes Benz to a variety of locations in Atlanta, partying, and rapping with a background of special effects applied to exaggerate the size of his head.